Aeroluna/LunaCoopMod/README.md

 - Improved autocasting AI for Emperor's Shadows.
   - Autocasts Pyrokinetic Immolation if no enemies near target are immolated.
   - Autocasts EMP Blast if not stunned.
-- Fixed a bug where Pyrokinetic Imomlation and EMP Blast would have their autocast toggled off after leveling up.
+- Fixed an issue where Pyrokinetic Imomlation and EMP Blast would have their autocast toggled off after leveling up.
 - Changed Pyrokinetic Immolation to no longer allow casting on targets already immolated.

 Hopefully prevents dumping all their energy at once.
 Still probably more efficient to cast these yourself.